 Friday March 18, 2011 The Lakes looked beutiful today.
 Yesterday I was up at Leuchars for the disbandment of 111(F) Squadron and the retirement of the Tornado F.3.
 Night stopping at Carlisle on the way home I gave myself a couple of hours in the Lakes hoping for a Tornado F.3 being delivered to Leeming for spares recovery.
 With unbelieveable good fortune at 10:20 I captured this jet an hour later I was down the hill and away.

-Left to right: Tornado F.3 (ZE763 'HD') of 111(F) Squadron on its way to Leeming.
+Left to right: Tornado F.3 (ZE763 'HD') of 111(F) Squadron on its final flight to RAF Leeming for scrapping (RTP).

 Left to right: Tornado F.3 (ZE763 'HD') and Tucano T.1 (ZF319).